mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/usage/index.md

 * No traffic is dropped (unless the service instance that was serving the request was killed).

-* The load balancer will wait until existing connections terminate, so a long-running connection will prevent the reload from completing.
+* The load balancer will keep the long-running connections intact, while all the new connections will be proxied using the new configuration.

-* A reload will occur at most once every 10 seconds.
+* A reload will occur at most once every 3 seconds.

 The properties of this reload enable strategies like [Blue/Green Deployment](/services/edge-lb/1.1/tutorials/blue-green-deploy).